xm-emaxwell/xm-labs-salesforce-casealert/README.md

         //related case users (owner, creator, modifier) information.
 Can be custom fields, but
         //must be valid User sObject fields.
         String sfUserFields = 'id, username, lastname, firstname, name, companyname, email, alias, communitynickname, isactive';
         ```
+    * <span style="color:red"><strong>WARNING:</strong></span> If you are going to use an xMatters step that updates a Salesforce case in this xMatters flow then you must remove the "after update" action from the Apex Trigger or update the Apex Trigger logic.
+It will create an infinite loop if you do not.
+Luckily if you leave xMatters settings as default it should detect a flood, but it can still take a few seconds. <span style="color:green">Adding a case comment is not considered a case update.</span> If you forget the fastest action is to disable the xMatters workflow until you fix it.
+You can remove the update action and only trigger on case creation by changing this
+        ```java
+        trigger xMattersCaseAlert on Case (after insert, after update) {
+        ```
+        to this
+        ```java
+        trigger xMattersCaseAlert on Case (after insert) {
+        ```
 4. Create a new Apex Class (xMattersReq)
     * **Name** = xMattersReq